EmamaBilalKhan/Study-Partner/ReadMe.md

 Study Partner is an app that helps anxious students and people in general with their daily tasks and morale.

-It acheieves its purpose through features like:
+It achieves its purpose through features like:

 1. Chatting with the user to solve any problems using AI.
 2. Providing motivational tips.